How we help

 Your child might receive the support of a play specialist

 to give them access to appropriate play activities helping them grow in confidence and aid their physical and mental wellbeing, enjoy sensory rooms at the hospices, have art therapy

 to offer the opportunity to interact, communicate and express themselves or sessions in the therapeutic hydrotherapy pool

 Our support stretches further than the young person to include families, we know the stresses and strains living with a life-threatening illness can place on all the family.
 We run special family events

-where families can meet others in similar situations to them, sibling days always full of smiles and laughter and spiritual care.
+where families can meet others in similar situations to them, sibling days always full of smiles and laughter, and spiritual care.
+We have a range of information leaflets for families

 All our support is provided free of charge and available 365 days a year.
 To see if you might be eligible for our services please see our acceptance criteria

 We also have a number of services for professionals working within children’s hospices - find out how we can support your practice and professional development.